-Research seminars spring 2017
+Research seminars autumn 2017

 The seminars are open to researchers and doctoral students unless stated otherwise

 Donatella Della Porta,is professor of political science, dean of the Institute for Humanities and the Social Sciences and Director of the PD program in Political Science and Sociology at the Scuola Normale Superiore in Florence, where she also leads the Center on Social Movement Studies (Cosmos).
 She starts with her latest study: Contentious moves: Mobilizing for the refugees during the Long Summer of Migration.

 Discussant is Shahram Khosravi, Associate Professor, Director of studies (advanced level) at Stockholms University and researcher at CEMFOR.
 Shahram Khosravi's research interests include, among others, paperless migrants in Stockholm and what happens with refugees who been forced displaced to Afghanistan.

 Place: Seminar room at IBF (Institute for Housing and Urban Research) Trädgårdsgatan 18.

 Contentious moves: Mobilizing for the refugees during the Long Summer of Migration Donatella della Porta, Center on Social Movement Studies, Scuola Normale Superiore